 - The chassis is broadly TD and as stoutly made and penny to a pound engine oil leaks have provided a nice protective coating!
-That said, look for past repairs in all the usual areas, especially at the rear where the lube rarely spread to as it is underslung on the Y Type. - MG TD chassis or repair sections can be used if required - the main area that may require attention are the rear suspension pick up areas and the spare wheel well. - Check the floor for rot, and pay attention at the running boards and sills, A post rusting and cosmetic tin worm at the door bottoms and boot lid.
+That said, look for past repairs in all the usual areas, especially at the rear where the lube rarely spread to as it is underslung on the Y Type. - MG TD chassis or repair sections can be used if required - the main area that may require attention are the rear suspension pick up areas and the spare wheel well. - Check the floor for rot, and pay attention at the running boards and sills, A post rusting and cosmetic tinworm at the door bottoms and boot lid.
 How the suicide doors fit tell you the state of the A and B posts.

 n production around the same time as the T Series, that iconic sports car may have been driven by war-time fighter pilots, but the Y Type seemed to be the choice of their superior officers.
 In essence the Y Type is an MG TD, albeit in a saloon body meaning the family can come along for a ride as well.
 They share the same raffish MG character and are rarer yet their prices handsomely undercut those of a T Series and are almost as easy to own.
-All great reasons why you enjoy a family T time...
+And that's why you should consider one!